 Second Semester — A New Beginning

-While a new semester is a fresh start it is heavily influenced by the experience students had their first semester.
-Some students will enjoy being home and reconnecting with their families and friends, which may make it harder to return, while others experience challenges at home that make them excited about heading back to campus.
-First semester grades and confidence in the friendships they established last term also influence their excitement or apprehension about the start of the new semester.
-During second semester students may be:
+While a new semester is a fresh start, it is also heavily influenced by the experience students had their first semester and over the break.
+Other elements like first semester grades and confidence in the friendships they established the last term, also influence their excitement or apprehension about the start of the new semester.
+During their second semester students may be:

 - Feeling renewed interest in opportunities to make friends